-In strong trends Commercials start trend following
+But in strong trends Commercials start trend following

-Commitment of Traders: Trend Following in S&P Futures
+Trend Following by Commercials in S&P500 Futures

 The other pattern that you see in the Commitment of Traders data is that when strong trends develop the Commercials flip from hedging to trend following.

 This pattern is particularly pronounced in the S&P500 futures.
 The chart above shows that since 2000 the Professionals have started trend following three times:

 - In 2000 at the start of the “Tech Wreck” market decline